top of page

 4) Visit the dentist for regular check-ups.

-Our own tip number 5 is to avoid crunching on hard food (e.g. hard nuts, lollies, ice, etc.).
+We like to add our own tip number 5 which is to avoid crunching on hard food (e.g. hard nuts, lollies, ice, etc.).

 bottom of page